 “Distortion Improvement of Lossless Feedback Amplifiers Using Augmentation,” Trask, Chris; Proceedings of the 1999 IEEE Midwest Symposium on Circuits and Systems, Las Cruces, New Mexico, August 1999.

 The following patent also contains good background concepts and outlines the fundamental principle of the ‘Norton amplifier’:

 “Transistor amplifier with impedance matching transformer“, Norton, D. E.; Podell, A. F.; US Patent 3,891,934, Published June 1975

-Starting from the schematic I had worked out, I laid out a PCB as I was pretty sure I had the design correct.
-I added the PCB order onto an existing board order, and waited patently.
+Starting from the schematic we had worked out, we laid out a PCB as I was pretty sure I had the design correct.
+I added the PCB order onto an existing board order and waited patently.

 I made the circuit boards up when they arrived and tested the design which oscillated uncontrollably!
 This turned out to be due to the phase of the input transformer having positive feedback instead of negative.
 An easy fix was found, namely, swapping two wires over on T1 (see below).